-This guided breathing meditation calms, relaxes and eases busy minds.
-Next we’ll focus our attention on details – an important foundation of meditation at any age.
+This meditation script starts by helping your child become aware of their breathing.
+Then it focuses their attention on details – an important foundation of meditation at any age.
 Then we introduce the concept of box breathing or square breath for kids.
-And finally it includes some feel good imagery that you can encourage your child to use every day.
+And finally it includes some feel good imagery you can encourage your child to use every day.

 Close your eyes and take in a very slow, deep breath.
-Continue breathing deeply and feel the cool air come in through your nose and flow all the way down to your belly.
+Continue breathing deeply and feel the air come in through your nose and flow all the way down to your belly.
 Feel your belly expand out as you breathe deeply.

 Notice how the breath feels as it softly flows in through your nose, into your throat, and further and further down it goes.
 Make sure your belly is moving slowly up and down as you inhale and exhale.

-Isn’t it nice to feel this calm and quiet after the wonderful active day you’ve had?
+Isn’t it nice to feel this calm and quiet after the active day you’ve had?

 It’s really good for our bodies and our minds just to feel this calming breath flowing in and out.
 When we learn to pay attention to our breathing, we’re actually practicing meditation.

-Meditation helps us focus and it gives us peace.
-Everyone wants to be peaceful!
+Meditation helps us focus, and it gives us peace.
+Your body loves to be peaceful and calm.
 Meditation is simply being very focused and calm within.

 Now for this moment, just listen very carefully to all the quiet sounds all around you.
 You may hear outside noises.